bcgov/namex/solr-admin-app/docs/readme.md

 ##### SSO Admin Setup:

 Create client "namex-solr-admin-app" with a Client Protocol of `openid-connect` and Access Type `confidential`.
-For the development environment only, add Valid Redirect URI `http://localhost:8080/oidc_callback` for doing desktop development.
+For the development environment only, add an additional Valid Redirect URI of `http://localhost:8080/oidc_callback` for doing desktop development.

 ##### User Interface Defects
 1. Export of synonym_audit loses date and time information